-Supporting the environmental characteristics promoted by the Strategy, Fisher Investments has dedicated staff that works to identify environmental, social and governmental ("ESG") risks and opportunities and conducts engagement with Investee Companies.
+Supporting the environmental and social characteristics promoted by the Strategy, Fisher Investments has dedicated staff that works to identify ESG risks and opportunities and conducts engagement with Investee Companies.
 Fisher Investments utilises a combination of qualitative and quantitative information to generate a focus list of potential ESG engagement opportunities.
-Such information includes the consideration of principal adverse impacts ("PAIs") on sustainability factors such as those related to GHG emissions, biodiversity, human rights, employee and social matters, anticorruption and anti-bribery.
+Such information includes the consideration of PAIs on sustainability factors such as those related to GHG emissions, biodiversity, human rights, employee and social matters, anti-corruption and anti-bribery.
 The list is further refined based on bottom up company research.
-As part of the engagement process, Fisher Investments reviews a wide range of materials, which may include: analysis from the Data Provider, Investee Company financial and sustainability disclosures, research from responsible investment network partners and relevant non-governmental organisation ("NGO") reports.
+As part of the engagement process, Fisher Investments reviews a wide range of materials, which may include: analysis from the Data Providers, Investee Company financial and sustainability disclosures, research from responsible investment network partners and relevant non-governmental organisation ("NGO") reports.
 There is no guarantee that Fisher Investments will directly engage with all, or any, of the Strategy's Investee Companies in any given year, as direct engagements are determined based on a multitude of factors.
 These factors include, without limitation, the PAIs on sustainability factors listed above as well as a combination of qualitative and quantitative information used to generate a focus list of potential ESG engagement opportunities.

-Fisher Investments relies upon MSCI to provide the data necessary to monitor the environmental characteristics promoted by the Strategy.
-While Fisher Investments uses one of the world's leading ESG data providers, limitations do exist.
-Such limitations may naturally affect Fisher Investments' decisions and how the environmental characteristics promoted by the Strategy are monitored/reported.
+Fisher Investments relies upon MSCI and Sustainalytics to provide the data necessary to monitor the environmental and social characteristics promoted by the Strategy.
+While Fisher Investments uses some of the world's leading ESG data providers, limitations do exist.
+Such limitations may naturally affect Fisher Investments' decisions and how the environmental and social characteristics promoted by the Strategy are monitored/reported.
 Such limitations include (i) accuracy of estimates, (ii) timeliness of data and (iii) lack of reporting standards.

-IMPORTANT: Please note that because the Strategy promotes, among other characteristics, environmental characteristics, the Strategy may underperform or perform differently relative to other comparable Strategies that do not promote environmental characteristics.
+IMPORTANT: Please note that because the Strategy promotes, among other characteristics, environmental or social characteristics, or a combination of those characteristics, the Strategy may underperform or perform differently relative to other comparable Strategies that do not promote environmental and/or social characteristics.